 Covid-19 had a significant financial impact on all sporting organisations and served to highlight, even more forcibly, the vital role our sponsors play in keeping the club game alive in this country.

-Energia proved an outstanding new partner in their inaugural season as AIL sponsors in 2019/20, despite the complications imposed by the pandemic, and one hopes they get the support they deserve with the new initiatives introduced in a much changed fixtures calendar this time out.
+Energia proved an outstanding new partner in their inaugural season as AIL sponsors in 2019/20, despite the complications imposed by the pandemic, and one hopes they continue to get the support they so richly deserve.